OAMichael/Cpp-Course/Triangles/README.md

 Main file is TrianglesIntersect.cpp which is located in Source folder.

-Folder TESTS contains Unit tests and End-to-end time tests.
-End-to-end folder contains files with different amount of triangles.
-It also contains PCreate program which made for creating time tests.
+Folder TESTS contains Unit tests, End-to-end tests and Execution time tests.

 ## How to build